 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Protect this medication from theft.
-Medication that is outdated or no longer needed should be flushed down the toilet.
+You must immediately dispose of any medication that is outdated or no longer needed through a medicine take-back program.
+If you do not have a take-back program nearby or one that you can access promptly, flush any meperidine tablets or solution that are outdated or no longer needed down the toilet.
 Talk to your pharmacist about the proper disposal of your medication.